clarenceb/static-egress-private-ip/README.md

 # AKS Static Egress with private egress IPs

-Simple demonstration of static egress using the kube-egress-gateway.
+Simple demonstration of static egress using the open-source `kube-egress-gateway` project.
-Configuration is to use private egress IPs from a small subnet in the same VNET as the AKS cluster.
+The configuration used is to use private egress IPs from a small subnet in the same VNET as the AKS cluster.
-Pods can access internet via default Azure networking route or a special private egress IP when accessing specific private RFC-1918 destinations.
+Pods can still access the Internet via default Azure networking route or static private egress IP(s) when accessing specific private RFC-1918 destinations (e.g. this could be a on-prem destination).
+This would allow predictable and a more narrow set of private IPs for egress traffic from the AKS cluster for use in firewall rules to allow traffic to on-premises or other private destinations.
+Prevously, you would need to whitelist the whole AKS subnet CIDR range.
+The static egress feature allows you to opt-in workloads to use static egress IPs for specific destinations.

 ## Create the AKS cluster with a dedicated VMSS node pool for the egress gateway